 A New York attorney practicing in the fields of probate, estates, and trusts will be equipped to guide you through the New York Surrogate’s Court.
 The passing of a friend or relative can often leave loved ones in a state of confusion about sorting out the decedent’s affairs.
 You might wonder if probate administration is necessary, or what to do if you have nominated to serve as executor in the will.

-The New York attorneys on this site can assist you with many of your probate, estate, and trusts needs in New York State, including:
+The attorneys on this site can assist you with many of your probate, estate, trusts, and guardianship needs in New York State, including:

 - Estate Planning: For New York residents, a New York estate planning lawyer can prepare the estate plan that is appropriate for your particular needs and wishes.
 See Can A Beneficiary Witness A Will In New York and New York Inheritance Laws With No Will.

 - Probate Litigation: In many situations, disputes arise over the validity of a will, the conduct of an executor, or the enforcement of beneficiary rights.
 A New York probate litigation attorney can make sure that crucial deadlines are met and objections made.
-See Can a New York Executor Waive A Decedent’s Attorney Client Privilege?, How To Contest A Will In New York, and No Contest Clauses in New York Wills.
+See How To Contest A Will In New York and No Contest Clauses in New York Wills.

 - Trust Administration: If you are the trustee of a New York Trust and need guidance to ensure that you are appropriately administering the trust, a New York probate and trust attorney can help you fulfill your obligations as trustee.